home-assistant/home-assistant.io/source/_components/verisure.markdown

 Home Assistant has support to integrate your [Verisure](https://www.verisure.com/) devices.

-here is currently support for the following device types within Home Assistant:
+Here is currently support for the following device types within Home Assistant:

 - Alarm
 - Camera